BleuShan/viewbuilder-rs/README.md

 # viewbuilder-rs
-An experiment with ui view rendering in rust
+An experiment in rendering ui views.

+This project is a study the implementation of a declarative user interface runtime.